SAP-samples/btp-generative-ai-hub-use-cases/10-byom-oss-llm-ai-core/README.md

 #### 6.Fork [the GitHub repository of btp-generative-ai-hub-use-cases](https://github.com/SAP-samples/btp-generative-ai-hub-use-cases)

 Fork with [this url](https://github.com/SAP-samples/btp-generative-ai-hub-use-cases/fork) into your own github account.
-Set your forked repository to **private**, for it holds the credentials to your SAP AI Core instance, GitHub, Docker registry etc in run-time, which should not be publicly accessible.
+Set your forked repository to **private** to prevent from public access.

 #### 7.Clone your forked repository